tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/图片处理/基础图片处理/获取图片基本信息_intl_en.md

 ## Overview
 COS uses the **imageInfo** API provided by CI to query an image’s basic information such as its format, width, and height.

 >!
-Image processing is charged by CI.
-For detailed pricing, please see the image processing prices of CI.
+Image Processing is charged by CI.
+For detailed pricing, please see **Basic image processing fee** in [Billing and Pricing](https://intl.cloud.tencent.com/document/product/1045/33431).
 >

-## Use Limits
+## Usage Limits

 - The input image cannot be larger than 32 MB.
 - The width and height of the input image cannot exceed 30,000 pixels and the total number of pixels cannot exceed 250 million.
 The width and height of the output image cannot exceed 9,999 pixels.